Building & growth

 Essential versus optional costs

-Essential costs are must-have expenses in order to run your business.
-These vary widely between businesses.
-For example, if you run a brick-and-mortar business with no employees, your essential costs might include rent, utilities, insurance, and inventory.
-For an ecommerce company with three employees in California, essential costs might include payroll, website costs, domain and hosting, and payment processing fees.
+Essential costs are must-have expenses needed to operate your company.
+These vary widely depending on your business model, industry, etc. For example, if you run a brick-and-mortar business with no employees, your essential costs might include rent, utilities, insurance, and inventory.
+For an ecommerce company with three employees, essential costs might include payroll, website costs, domain and hosting, and payment processing fees.

 Optional costs are nice to have but are not necessary.
 They can be an educational resource or a piece of equipment that might enhance your way of doing business, but you can survive without them.
-For example, an ecommerce company may eventually pay for social media publishing tools like Buffer or Sprout Social, but these costs aren’t essential for its day-to-day business operations.
+For example, an ecommerce company may choose to pay for social media publishing tools like Buffer or Sprout Social as part of their initial startup plan.
+While these costs might be deemed valuable — social promotion can be a great way to build buzz and awareness in your startup’s early days — they aren’t mission critical to the day-to-day business operations of running your company.

 When you’re just starting your business, it’s encouraged to stick to your core expenses and to only add optional expenses as you grow and become more profitable.